AashitaK/AashitaK.github.io/about.md

 ---
 I am a recent math PhD graduate and a machine learning enthusiast.

 I have recently released a python package named [Bubbly](https://pypi.org/project/bubbly/) for plotting interactive and animated bubble charts using plotly.
 The animated bubble charts can accommodate six variables in total viz.
 X-axis, Y-axis, time, dots, their size and their color in a compact and captivating way.
-The function bubbleplot is easy to use with plenty of customization suitable for use with plotly [as demonstrated here](https://www.kaggle.com/aashita/guide-to-animated-bubble-charts-using-plotly).
+The function bubbleplot is easy to use with plenty of customization suitable for use with plotly [as demonstrated in the notebook here](https://www.kaggle.com/aashita/guide-to-animated-bubble-charts-using-plotly).

 ![Bubble plot](/images/bubblechart.gif)